-The apex court by its August 31, 2012 order had asked Sahara India Real Estate Corp Ltd. (SIRECL) and Sahara Housing Investment Corporation Limited (SHICL) to return, along with 15 percent interest, the investors INR 24,600 crore that two companies had collected through optionally fully convertible debentures (OFCSs) in 2007-08 e) 2015 proof of investors which they have submitted is generally incomplete with some forms only consisting of village name or only mobile number or even only name of the investor.
-SEBI also required details of bank accounts in the form of financial papers but Sahara contented that bulk of their investors did not have bank accounts in formal financial papers.
+199 The apex court by its August 31, 2012 order had asked Sahara India Real Estate Corp Ltd. (SIRECL) and Sahara Housing Investment Corporation Limited (SHICL) to return, along with 15 percent interest, the investors 200 INR 24,600 crore that two companies had collected through optionally fully convertible debentures (OFCSs) in 201 2007-08202 e) 2015 16

-The apex court by its March 26, 2014 order had asked Sahara to deposit INR10, 000crore - INR 5000 crores in cash and INR 5,000 crores in bank guarantee - towards the repayment of the investors money.
-It had said that this was also a condition for the release of Roy and the other directors from Tihar Jail where they are locked in judicial custody.
+The apex court by its March 26, 2014 order had asked Sahara to deposit INR10, 000crore -INR 5000 crores in 204 cash and INR 5,000 crores in bank guaranteetowards the repayment of the investors money.
+It had said that 205 this was also a condition for the release of Roy and the other directors from Tihar Jail where they are locked in 206 judicial custody.
+207

 Sahara India now claims that it has already repaid around INR 23,000crore directly to the investors and above that it has already submitted INR 12000crore to SEBI.
-Out of the investors it has repaid it has submitted proof for about 75% and 25% still remains which they say is lying in their Mumbai godowns.
-But the
+Out of the investors it has repaid it has submitted proof 210 for about 75% and 25% still remains which they say is lying in their Mumbai godowns.
+But the proof of investors which they have submitted is generally incomplete with some forms only consisting of village name or only mobile number or even only name of the investor.
+SEBI also required details of bank accounts in the form of financial 213 papers but Sahara contented that bulk of their investors did not have bank accounts in formal financial papers.

-Between 2008 and 2012 the RBI auditors have been checking the authenticity of investors under strict norms and only then the next months payments were allowed and they have not found even one fictitious account during these four years Sahara claims to deposit around Rs 18000 crores by the time Subrata Roy is bailed out of jail and has already deposited Rs 12000 crores with SEBI so far out of which SEBI has refunded only Rs 2000 crores to the investors.
+Between 2008 and 2012 the RBI auditors have been checking the authenticity of investors under strict norms and only then the next months payments were allowed and they have not found even one fictitious account during these four years Sahara claims to deposit around Rs 18000 crores by the time Subrata Roy is bailed out of jail and has already deposited Rs 12000 crores with SEBI so far out of which SEBI has refunded only Rs 2000 crores to the investors. practices should be strongly implemented and adhered to by all corporate houses.
+6. There should be stringent control measures to prevent corporate frauds and an ambit for quick procedure to deal with such cases.
+The whistleblowers must be given more autonomy and security.